Entry is free. There is no need to book.

 Please check our full opening hours for any planned closures.

-We welcome families at Molly's Café, where we offer a family-friendly menu and facilities.
-High chairs are available, and cleaned between uses.
+We welcome families with young children at Molly's Café, where we have high chairs which are cleaned between uses.

 "It's so exciting to be welcoming visitors, old and new, to explore the Museum of the Home and to celebrate this new chapter in the Museum's history."
 Sonia Solicari, Director